 Jojo shook the box again.
 He turned it over and over, trying to see if it belonged to anyone.
-He cautiously opened the box and to his surprise he found one right soccer boot.
-He looked around to see if anyone had dropped it.
-He then tried the right boot on and it fitted perfectly.
-"Not much use, though," he said to himself.
-"There's only one boot!"
+He cautiously opened the box and to his surprise he found one right

 Just then, the shopkeeper from the sports shop threw out another boot.
 "We can't sell these," he told Jojo.
 "We used them for customers to try on for size," he said.